 HD TV or high definition television is here to stay and requires precise makeup application so you look your best.
 It has such high resolution that all flaws appear magnified, so makeup needs to be extremely well blended.
 Personally, I also prefer a matte look, so I avoid shimmer whenever I have a TV appearance.
 Another tip: avoid too much powder when doing your makeup for HD television, because it can cake on your skin and age you.
 Even colorless HD powders can make fine lines appear more pronounced.

 Keep in mind that video is very different from photography.
 For pictures, I suggest you go with a lighter foundation or mix your heavier one with a light moisturizer to get dewy look.
 Also, make sure that the primer and foundation you are using don’t have a flashback effect, which means they will appear with a white cast when you take flash photography.

-Best foundations for HD TV
+Best foundations for TV

 - Fenty Beauty Pro Filt’r Soft Matte Longwear Foundation: also a liquid foundation with medium to full coverage in an impressive array of shades, 40 to be exact.
 The matte finish is ideal for combination and oily skin.
 It is sweat and humidity-proof, which for me is a huge plus.
 It does not make me break out, either.
 It is not for dry skin, though.

 - Armani Luminous Silk Foundation: this has been a staple in makeup artist’s bags for years, with good reason.
 It melts into skin and looks great, although it provides lighter coverage than other foundations so I would recommend it for those who have great skin or don’t like heavy makeup.
 Since it’s pricey, get a sample and make sure it matches your skin tone before you make the investment.
 It does have a slight fragrance, so might not be the best choice for those with skin sensitivities.
 It also can oxidize (change color) on those with oily complexions.

 Have you tried any of these foundations?
 Let me know your thoughts or whether there is one that I should try.